The Digital Evolution Of The Gold Standard

 Gold Standard 2.0: Sound Money for the Digital Age

-Kinesis’ project goes beyond making bullion easier to own: users can transfer funds instantly between wallets; the Kinesis Card functions much like a conventional payment card, converting the value of gold and silver holdings into local currency in real time at the point of sale; merchants can accept payments in gold and silver through Kinesis Pay.
-In each case, the underlying goal is the same: to restore precious metals to their historical function as money rather than treating them solely as investment assets.
+Kinesis goes further than simply making bullion easier to own.
+Users can transfer value instantly between wallets.
+The Kinesis Card works like a regular payment card, converting gold and silver holdings into local currency in real time at checkout.
+Merchants can also accept payments in precious metals through Kinesis Pay.
+In all these cases, the aim is to return gold and silver to their traditional role as actual money, not just investment assets.

 Why the Allocated Bullion Exchange Matters